adorad/adorad/docs/docs.md

 ### Pure functions by default

-V functions are pure by default, meaning that their return values are a function of their arguments only, and their evaluation has no side effects (besides I/O).
+Adorad functions are pure by default, meaning that their return values are a function of their arguments only, and their evaluation has no side effects (besides I/O).

 This is achieved by a lack of global variables and all function arguments being immutable by default, even when [references](#references) are passed.

-V is not a purely functional language however.
+Adorad is not a purely functional language however.

 There is a compiler flag to enable global variables (`--enable-globals`), but this is intended for low-level applications like kernels and drivers.